ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-info-types.md

 - **Use PowerShell** You can set up custom sensitive information types using PowerShell.
 Although this method is more complex than using the UI, you have more configuration options.
 See [Create a custom sensitive information type in Security & Compliance Center PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md).

 - **Use EDM** (NEW!)
 You can set up custom sensitive information types using Exact Data Match (EDM) capabilities.
-This method enables you to create a sensitive information type using a tabular data source.
+This method enables you to create a dynamic sensitive information type using secure, refreshable data.
 See [Create a custom sensitive information type for DLP with Exact Data Match (EDM)](create-custom-sensitive-info-type-edm.md).